 Our financial statements were prepared using accounting principles generally accepted in the United States of America applicable to a going concern, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
-We have incurred continuous losses from operations since inception, have an accumulated deficit of \$37,925,277 and had working capital deficit of \$744,158 at November 30, 2018.
+We have incurred continuous losses from operations since inception, have an accumulated deficit of \$42,827,826 but had working capital of \$7,406,213 at February 28, 2019.
 The report of our independent auditors for the year ended May 31, 2018, contained a going concern qualification.
 Our ability to continue as a going concern must be considered in light of the problems, expenses, and complications frequently encountered by early stage companies.

 Our ability to continue as a going concern is dependent on our ability to generate sufficient cash from operations to meet our cash needs, to borrow capital and to sell equity to support our plans to acquire operating businesses, open processing facilities and finance ongoing operations.
 There can be no assurance, however, that we will be successful in our efforts to raise additional debt or equity capital and/or that cash generated by our future operations will be adequate to meet our needs.
-These factors, among others, indicate that we may be unable to continue as a going concern for a reasonable period of time.